maxmpz/powerampapi/poweramp_skin_sdk/poweramp_skin_sample/readme.md

 ```

-* overriden styles **should always be derived** from Poweramp styles, otherwise almost any Poweramp update will break skin, due to possible base styles changes
+* overridden styles **should always be derived** from Poweramp styles, otherwise almost any Poweramp update will break skin, due to possible base styles changes

 ### Poweramp v3 skin theme specifics
 Poweramp v3 has concept of a scene.
 A view can be rendered in the target scene (e.g. scene_aa for main player UI large album art item) and can be animated from one scene to another